ceccocats/tkDNN/README.md

 ./test_yolo3            # run the yolo test (is slow) ./demo yolo3_INT8.rt ../demo/yolo_test.mp4 y
 ```
 N.b.
-Using INT8 inference will lead to some errors in the results (first or second decimal).
+Using INT8 inference will lead to some errors in the results.

 N.b.
-The network test script is very slow: it call the INT8 calibrator.
+The test will be slower: this is due to the INT8 calibration, which may take some time to complete.

+N.b.
+INT8 calibration requires TensorRT version greater than or equal to 6.0

 ## mAP demo